elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 };
 ```

-And now let's use it:
+And now let’s use it:

 ```javascript
 var u = User("Ayo", "ayo@example.com")